-41 States have the Order Taker standard, with most having special relationship exclusion.
+40 States have the Order Taker standard, with most having special relationship exclusion.

-Four States have automatic heightened duty applied (Connecticut, Idaho, Michigan, Pennsylvania).
+Six States arguably have automatic heightened duty applied (Arizona - case by case duty and there is no standard duty - possible heightened to advise on appropriate coverage, Connecticut, Idaho, Michigan, New Jersey, Pennsylvania).